gswallow/sparkle-pack-aws-my-sns-topics/README.md

 This SparklePack adds a registry entry that uses the AWS SDK to detect SNS topics, and returns either an array or a single topic ARN based on a filter.

+It also provides a dynamic to create SNS topics, with optional subscribers.

 ## Usage

 Add the pack to your Gemfile and .sfn: